News – Kathy Aoki

 Thank you secret SECA nominator!

 I was nominated to apply for the SECA Award!
 Founded in 1967, SECA (Society for the Encouragement of Contemporary Art) has awarded SF Bay Area artists an opportunity to exhibit at SFMOMA.
 I look forward to submitting my application in January.
-For more information about SECA, please visit the SFMOMA SECA webpage
+For more information about SECA, please visit the SFMOMA SECA webpage.

 Animations in multi-disciplinary “Water Project” performance